 Students may possess cell phones and other electronic devices.
-At no time during normal school hours (which includes bus) can these items be visible and/or in use and/or heard without permission from the administration.
-(High School: Exception will be made for academic purposes with prior permission from principal).
-Items will be confiscated and the student's parent(s) must pick up the item and/or the student will receive other disciplinary actions if the rule is violated.
+At no time during normal school hours confiscated and the student's parent(s) must pick up the item and/or the student will receive other disciplinary actions if the rule is violated.